Xarenn/pyIntern/WebCrawler/README.md

 Run http server in folder example, command: <code> python3 -m http.server </code>

-In script we have BASE_URL variable which is setup to localhost port 8000
+In script we have BASE_URL variable which is setup to localhost port 8000 we can change it for any other address

 ## IMPORTANT
 If we want to crawl websites not related to start website we must change line: